CRcr0/BAM-ICL/README.md

 # BAM-ICL Attack Demo

-This repository contains the Jupyter notebook for our demo, which implements a complete pipeline for BAM-ICL attacks on the language model of your choice.
+This repository contains the code in jupyter for our demo, which implements a complete pipeline for BAM-ICL attacks on the language model of your choice.
 The notebook is organized into five top-level code blocks, each with a clear purpose and a small set of flags you can tweak.

 ---